×

 The outcome

-Via Library Ideas, millions of library users are able to use Blinkist as a perk now.
-The latest addition is the Library of Singapore.
+Via Library Ideas, millions of people with a library card are able to use Blinkist as a perk now.
+The latest addition is the National Library of Singapore.
 Now more and more Klarna Premium users join in as well.
-Blinkist earns a commission whenever subscription partner users sign up.
+Blinkist earns a commission whenever a subscription partner user signs up.

 How did we get there?